dkosmari/Time-Sync/.github/README.md

 A plugin that synchronizes a Wii U's clock to the NTP servers on the internet.

 Time Sync is a Wii U homebrew plugin for the Aroma environment.
-It allows the console to automatically synchronize it's date and time through the Internet, similar to the feature found on the Nintendo Switch and other modern devices.
+It allows the console to automatically synchronize its date and time through the Internet, similar to the feature found on the Nintendo Switch and other modern devices.

 ## Installation
 A Wii U plugin file will be bundled with each release.
 It should be placed on your SD